Pedagogy of ÇARŞI

 Integrating a co-working space within our school creates a unique ecosystem where students can observe and participate in business operations, gaining invaluable insights and hands-on experience.

-This setup enhances students' understanding of financial literacy and fosters collaboration and mutual learning between students and industry professionals.
+This setup enhances students understanding of financial literacy, build collaborations and encourage mutual learning between students and industry professionals.

 Our approach ensures that education is not isolated from the realities of the business world.
-Rather, it becomes a dynamic intersection where knowledge, skills, and values are developed in unison, contributing to human development and preparing students for their future careers.
+Rather, it becomes a dynamic intersection where knowledge, skills, and values are developed in unison.

 LOCAL TREASURES

-We integrate school students into artisan workshops, creating a natural network for collaboration and mutual growth.
+We integrate school students into workshops, creating a natural network for collaboration and mutual growth.

-This synergy benefits artisans by bringing contemporary solutions to traditional practices and enriches our students' educational experiences.
+This synergy benefits craftsmen by bringing contemporary solutions to traditional practices and enriches our students educational experiences.

 Through these collaborations, students gain hands-on experience, learn the intricacies of various trades, and contribute to advancing local businesses.